Shrewsbury Canal: Decline

-In May 1845, the amalgamation of the Birmingham and Liverpool Junction Canal and the Ellesmere and Chester Canal was authorised by an Act of Parliament, and there were schemes to build railways throughout the area that they served.
+In May 1845, the amalgamation of the Birmingham and Liverpool Junction Canal and the Ellesmere and Chester Canal was authorised by the Ellesmere and Chester Canal Company Act 1845 (8 & 9 Vict. c. ii), and there were schemes to build railways throughout the area that they served.
 The railway engineer Robert Stephenson held a meeting on 24 July, at which he proposed further amalgamation of canal and railway interests, in order to make the task of obtaining authorising acts easier.
 In addition to the enlarged Ellesmere and Chester Canal, the Shropshire Union Railways and Canal Company would absorb the Montgomeryshire Canal, the Shrewsbury Canal and the Shropshire Canal.
 While many miles of waterway would be replaced by railway, some 80 to 90 mi would be retained in water, which included the Ellesmere Port to Middlewich via Burbridge Junction section, the Shropshire Canal and the Shrewsbury Canal.
-Three Acts of Parliament were obtained in 1846, to enable railway construction, and extra clauses enabled the name change to the Shropshire Union to be made, and the acquisition of the Shrewsbury Canal.
+Three acts of Parliament, the Shropshire Union Railways and Canal (Newton to Crewe with Branches) Act 1846 (9 & 10 Vict. c. cccxxiv), Shropshire Union Railways and Canal (Shrewsbury and Stafford Railway) Act 1846 (9 & 10 Vict. c. cccxxiii), and the Shropshire Union Railways and Canal (Chester and Wolverhampton Line) Act 1846 (9 & 10 Vict. c. cccxxii) were obtained, to enable railway construction, and extra clauses in the Shropshire Union Railways and Canal (Chester and Wolverhampton Line) Act 1846 enabled the name change to the Shropshire Union to be made, and in the Shropshire Union Railways and Canal (Shrewsbury and Stafford Railway) Act 1846 enabled the acquisition of the Shrewsbury Canal.
 At the time there were 500 shares in the Shrewsbury Canal, on which holders had paid £125, and these were valued at £150 each, which valued the canal at £75,000.

 The first railway to be constructed was the Stafford to Shrewsbury Line, as it could be built quickly, and would be a great asset to the area.
 It was also stated that "its construction will not involve the loss of any revenue from the canals."
 Realignments of various railway companies resulted in the formation of the London and North Western Railway Company (LNWR) on 1 January 1846, and they saw the Shropshire Union scheme as a threat.
-They therefore offered to lease the Shropshire Union in late 1846, and an Act to authorise this was obtained in June 1847.
+They therefore offered to lease the Shropshire Union in late 1846, and an act of Parliament to authorise this was obtained in June 1847.
 Conditions of the lease, which was not fully completed until 25 March 1857, meant that the Shropshire Union dropped all plans for further railway expansion, but they were given a free hand to run the canals as they saw fit.
 However, Robert Skey, the canal manager, when he addressed a meeting in September 1861, noted that the carriage of general merchandise had suffered, as it had gradually transferred to the railways.